gestatech/angular-travel-demo/README.md

 https://docs.magnolia-cms.com

 Search the docs for `sharing light modules` for details on how to share and use light modules on npm and github.

-## Contribute to the Magnolia component ecosystem
-It's easy to create components for Magnolia and share them on github and npm.
-I invite you to do so and join the community.
-Let's stop wasting time by developing the same thing again and again, rather let's help each other out by sharing our work and create a rich library of components.

-Just add `magnolia-light-module` as a keyword to npm's package.json to make them easy to find and use on npm.

 ## License